 What is BYOD?

-Many organisations have chosen to install meeting room peripherals such as widescreen displays or HD TVs.
-So that employees coming to the office can plug in their own device on HDMI.
-In much the same way as they probably would when working from home.
+Many organisations have chosen to install meeting room peripherals such as widescreen displays or HD TVs so that employees coming to the office can plug in their own device on HDMI in much the same way as they probably would when working from home.
 But able to share their content with all the other meeting room participants regardless of the size of meeting room.
-This isn’t new; it is the way that event spaces have been set up for years with traditional 4:3 projectors.
-Although traditionally with VGA cabled connectivity.
-So, what is new?
+This isn’t new; it is the way that event spaces have been set up for years.
+Once with 4:3 aspect projectors through VGA cables, now with 43”-163” LCD displays and tile matrices in 4K & 5K resolutions in 16:9 or 21:9 format.
+So, what is new? ….
 BYOM?

 What is BYOM?

-Often connected on a set of cables, ie HDMI-out to the display and USB for the interactive audio, video and collaboration features; we’re now introducing 2-cable complexity that some users find simply too much.
-Added concerns are expressed when we start talking USB-A vs USB-B vs USB-C. Or worse still, USB2.0, 3,0, 3.1, 3.2, Gen.1, Gen.2 etc etc. Not forgetting the odd display port connection here and there.
+Often connected on a set of cables, ie HDMI-out to the display and USB for the interactive audio, video and collaboration features; we’re talking 2-cables to the table that some users simply find too much.
+Added concerns are expressed when we start talking USB-A vs USB-B vs USB-C and overlay those with mention of USB2.0, 3,0, 3.1, Gen.1, Gen.2, 5Gbps, 10Gbps etc etc, not forgetting that Display Port and DVI connections still appear here and there.

-So, isn’t it easier to install a dedicated meeting room system which is already natively registered to MS Teams, or Zoom or Google Meet or Webex?
-Here is where MTRs have become popular.
+So, isn’t it easier to install a dedicated meeting room system pre-registered “natively” to MS Teams, or Zoom or Google Meet or Webex?
+The main difference between BYOM and MTR is the approach taken to join a meeting.
+With BYOM you invite the person; with MTR you invite the room.

 What is MTR?